 Poplars are planted in many other cities in the world (I'm assuming), but not all of them have trouble with copious pukh.
 The problem is that, even in his infinite wisdom, Stalin planted exclusively female poplars.
 This means that there are no males to pollinate the female trees' seeds.
-Not knowing what else to do with their seeds, the female poplars release them into the air, raining allergenic white fluff down on the hapless population each year.
+Not knowing what else to do with their seeds, the female poplars release them into the air, rain

 There is a metaphor here somewhere.
 Radical feminism, are you paying attention?